At least 4 people were killed in a Tulsa, Oklahoma, hospital campus shooting, police say

 LIVE UPDATES: Tulsa hospital campus shooting

-Earlier Wednesday, Richard Meulenberg, with police, said authorities were continuing to evacuate "multiple floors" of the building, which included "hundreds of rooms and hundreds of people."
+Earlier Wednesday, Meulenberg said authorities had to evacuate "multiple floors" of the building.

+"It was just madness inside, with hundreds of rooms and hundreds of people trying to get out of the building," Meulenberg told CNN Wednesday night.

 There has been a reunification site set up for family members and friends at Memorial High School west of LaFortune Park, police added.